JAMAL ANDRESS

 November 2020 — present

-• Developed and hosted a news documentary focused on federal prisoners released during the coronavirus pandemic.
+Pitched, developed and hosted news documentary for Emmy award- winning series “In Real Life” focused on federal prisoners and the coronavirus pandemic.

 NEWSY, CHICAGO BUREAU REPORTER